a-kh-sabzi/siamese-network/README.md

 ## Training

-This network was trained on 19280 samples from 964 different classes.
-Optimiaztion was done using Adam optimizor with a learning rate of 0.001.
-Training batch size was 32.
-Each sample was paired with another sample from the same class and a sample from another random class.
-Thus, each epoch of training was done over 38560 pairs.
-The model was implemented in keras and it was trained for 10 epochs.
+This network was trained on 19280 samples from 964 different classes, and Optimization was done using an Adam optimizer with a learning rate of 0.001.
+The training batch size was 32, and Each sample was paired with another sample from the same class and a sample from another random class.
+Thus, Each epoch of training was done over 38560 pairs.
+The model was implemented in Keras (TensorFlow), and It was trained for 10 epochs.

 ## Evaluation

-This network was evaluated using the n-way one shot testing method.
-Each under test sample was compared with one sample from the same class and n-1 samples from other classes.
+This network was evaluated using the n-way one-shot testing method, and Each under-test sample was compared with one sample from the same class and n-1 samples from other classes.
 If the similarity score for the correct class was the highest then the prediction was correct.
-This test was repeated k times for k different samples.
-The percentage of the correct predictions is the accuracy of the network.
-Input of a 20-way one shot testing for a sample is shown below.
+This test was repeated k times for k different samples, and The percentage of the correct predictions is the accuracy of the network.
+The input of 20-way one-shot testing for a sample is shown below.

 ![one shot testing's input](/assets/images/one_shot_testing.png)

-Accuracy of 20-way one shot testing for 500 random samples from training images is 89.6%.
+The accuracy of 20-way one-shot testing for 500 random samples from training images is 89.6%.

-Accuracy of 20-way one shot testing for 500 random samples from evaluation images is 77.2%.
+The accuracy of 20-way one-shot testing for 500 random samples from evaluation images is 77.2%.

-The network was trained for 10 epochs.
-These accuracies can increase with further training.
+The network was trained for 10 epochs, so These accuracies can increase with further training.

 ## References